joe-crick/calendar-model/readme.md

 }
 ```

-The above is, in fact, Calendar Model's default Event Binder, which can be overridden.
+The above code is, in fact, Calendar Model's default Event Binder, which can be overridden.

 #### Define the Data's Presentation